How the tram developments will affect the University

 NG2 Business Park

-For an update on the progress of tram works in and around NG2 Business Park on Queens Drive, take a look at this PDF.
+From Thursday 4 September, works will result in off-peak lane restrictions outbound on Queen's Drive.
+For an update on the progress of tram works in and around NG2 Business Park on Queens Drive, take a look at the PDF below.

 Chilwell Road update